-Why Scholars Differ – What are Ijtihad and Taqleed?
+Why Scholars Differ (part 4) – What are Ijtihad and Taqleed?

 Ijtihad (reasoning) and Taqleed (imitation)